MorenoLaQuatra/MATeR/README.md

-# Leveraging multimodal content for podcast summarization
+# MATeR: Multimodal Audio Text Regressor

+This repository contains qualitative examples and specific details for our paper _Leveraging multimodal content for podcast summarization_ presented at ACM SAC 2022.

+# Advertisement classii
 The model fine-tuned to classify a given sentence as containing advertising content or not is available on [🤗 Hub](https://huggingface.co/morenolq/spotify-podcast-advertising-classification)

 # Qualitative examples